aubreymoore/FY19-PPA-Report-1/pcrdata/part1-notes.md

 # Notes for Part 1

-* Five primer pairs were tested on three OrNV isolates produced in insect cell culture at AgResearch New Zealand.
+* Five primer pairs were tested on OrNV isolates V23B and Dug42 produced in insect cell culture at AgResearch New Zealand.
-Results: Four of these primer pairs generated DNA fragments of the expected length.
+All five of these primer pairs generated DNA fragments of the expected length.

-* Gut samples from field collected beetles were tested.
-Results:
+* Gut samples from undosed field collected beetles from LIST were tested.
+Beetles collected from LIST tested positive for OrNV.

-* Gut samples from laboratory dosed beetles were tested.
-Results:
+* Gut samples from laboratory-dosed, field-collected beetles from Guam were tested.
+N of N beetles tested positive.